Frequently Asked Questions

 What is SG-JB Transit?

 SG-JB Transit is a free, open-source web app that combines transit data from Singapore and Johor Bahru in one place.
-It provides live bus tracking for JB, real-time bus arrivals for SG, a fare calculator supporting both SGD and MYR, and a cross-border guide for the Causeway and Second Link.
+It offers a live map of SG and JB buses, real-time bus arrivals, MRT crowd levels, a route and stop explorer, a fare calculator for both SGD and MYR, a cross-border journey planner with immigration buffers, a Causeway and Second Link guide, and a free AI transit assistant.

 Is this app free to use?